SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 The Same Origin Policy
 ~~~~~~~~~~~~~~~~~~~~~~
-The main restriction that Selenium's has faced is the
+The main restriction that Selenium faces is the
 Same Origin Policy.
 This security restriction is applied by every browser
 in the market and its objective is to ensure that a site's content will never
-be accessible by a script from other site.
+be accessible by a script from another site.
 The Same Origin Policy dictates that
 any code loaded within the browser can only operate within that website's domain.
 It cannot perform functions on another website.
 So for example, if the browser
 loads JavaScript code when it loads www.mysite.com, it cannot run that loaded code
 against www.mysite2.com--even if that's another of your sites.
 If this were possible,
-a script placed on any website you open, would be able to read information on
+a script placed on any website you open would be able to read information on
 your bank account if you had the account page
 opened on other tab.
 This is called XSS (Cross-site Scripting).